BennyDeeDev/chatgpt-twitch-bot/README.md

 ## Known Problems

-You will run into a 429, if you ask chatgpt questions to fast.
+You will run into a 429, if you ask chatgpt questions too fast.
 The people from the chatgpt package are working on that.
 Unfortunately you have to relog with the captcha on every failed request...